-New York based mastering studios opened 1973.
-Closed April 2008.
+New York branch of Philadelphia-based mastering studios, opened 1973, closed April 2008.

-Also appears as :
+Also appears as:

 - Frankford Wayne Labs